 Learn how to find research funding opportunities and how to get your grant proposal edited

 The CCTS can help investigators learn how to find funding opportunities and can edit grant proposals.
-Maureen Goode, PhD, ELS, CCTS Administrative Director, is an experienced grant editor who has edited or written more than 300 grant proposals ranging from small proposals for student/postdoctoral funding through standard NIH R01 and P01 grants to large multi-institutional grants such as the CTSA.
+Maureen Goode, PhD, ELS, former CCTS Administrative Director, is an experienced grant editor who has edited or written more than 300 grant proposals ranging from small proposals for student/postdoctoral funding through standard NIH R01 and P01 grants to large multi-institutional grants such as the CTSA.
 She has taught grant writing and finding funding in many venues, including at NIH.
-Contact Dr. Goode for information on editing availability and instruction in how to find funding.
+Contact Tricia Hill-Thomas for information on editing availability and instruction on how to find funding.

 - Learn the NIH grant format.
 NIH is the largest awarder of biomedical research grants in the world, so most of our investigators apply for NIH grants.
 (But we provide assistance for all kinds of grants.)
 The NIH grant format is used by many other grant agencies, too.

 - Familiarize yourself with the Office of Extramural Research (OER).
 The OER is the arm of NIH that awards grants.
 Its web site (https://grants.nih.gov/grants/oer.htm ) has a wealth of information on how to apply for NIH grants, advice on writing good grant applications, and listings of grant opportunities.